-- To know that people are generally happy to see you happy
+- People are generally happy to see you happy

-- To know that a beautiful hike in the woods with a friend and a simple meal are beautiful things
+- A beautiful hike in the woods with a friend and a simple meal are beautiful things

-- To know that a day without wine is like a day without sunshine
+- A day without wine is like a day without sunshine

-- To know that we are all struggling through life and if we can hear each other out we can make another’s journey brighter thus lighting our path as well
+- We are all struggling through life and if we can hear each other out, we can make another’s journey brighter thus lighting our path as well

-- To never forget that we will die so living with a bit or urgency isn’t the worst thing
+- Never forget that we will die so living with a bit or urgency isn’t the worst thing

-- To not get to down on yourself for mistakes, because everything ever created since the history before forever was a mistake
+- Not get down on yourself for mistakes because everything ever created since the history before forever was a mistake

-- To know that every moment is one where we can improve
+- Every moment is one where we can improve

-- To know that books are written with love.
-To know that authors have direct connection with a divine unknown source that they can’t see, feel or justify but at the same time has the power to envelope them in love.
+- Books are written with love.
+Authors have a direct connection with a divine unknown source that they can’t see, feel, or justify but at the same time has the power to envelope them in love.

-- To understand that jealousy is a symptom of scarcity.
-That to remove jealousy all one needs is gratitude.
+- Understand that jealousy is a symptom of scarcity.
+To remove jealousy, all one needs is gratitude.
 If you can walk then you are fucking lucky!

-- To know that all relationships in life are temporary.
-Enjoy them while you can, reminisce about them when life sucks and love that you had them while you did.
+- All relationships in life are temporary.
+Enjoy them while you can, reminisce about them when life sucks, and love that you had them while you did.

 - Be a child again.
 Rumi once said, “’sell your cleverness and purchase bewilderment.’”
 Look at life with awe because the whole concept behind it is miraculous.